 Finally, learn the course and imagine it in your mind.
-Between the maps, turn by turn directions, and videos, our course has the most beta of maybe any course out there, even this new version.
+Between the maps, turn by turn directions, and videos, our course has the most beta of maybe any course out there,.
 Take advantage and visualize, including how awesome the finish is going to feel!
 Take it from us, stepping across that finish line makes it all worth it.

-Useful Information Links ultralive.net
+Useful Information Links

+ultralive.net